Belle-George/TripleTenProjects/Business Analytics Project, Cuisines of Bangalore.md

+# Exploratory Analysis
-Business Analytics Project, Cuisines of Bangalore
+## Tableau Final Project, Cuisines of Bangalore

-Overview:
+## Overview:
 Exploratory data analysis of the top cuisine types with a reflection on reviews, revenue, and demographics to provide recommendations for advertising.

-Analysis:
+## Analysis:
-This project provided data analysis to answer the following questions:
+- This project provided data analysis to answer the following questions:
-What are the top 10 rated cuisine choices of Bangalore?
+- What are the top 10 rated cuisine choices of Bangalore?
-What are the top 10 revenues of cuisine choices of Bangalore?
+- What are the top 10 revenues of cuisine choices of Bangalore?
-What crossover occurs between the top ratings and top revenue?
+- What crossover occurs between the top ratings and top revenue?
-What demographics respond best to the crossover between ratings and revenue?
+- What demographics respond best to the crossover between ratings and revenue?

-Features:
+## Features:
 Each tab allows viewers to review relevant information in a simple, functional form to assess and review pertinent data accordingly.

- Findings:
+## Findings:
-Top results in rating and revenue include three categories: Indian/Chinese, Sweets, Other The other category includes: Healthy Food/Keto, Mexican/American, and Costal/Seafood Ice Cream, Desserts appears in both Top 10 groups.
+- Top results in rating and revenue include three categories: Indian/Chinese, Sweets, Other
+- The other category includes: Healthy Food/Keto, Mexican/American, and Costal/Seafood
+- Ice Cream, Desserts appears in both Top 10 groups.

-Sweets are 6 of the Top 10 Ratings, but only 3 of the Top 10 Revenue Cuisines.
+- Sweets are 6 of the Top 10 Ratings, but only 3 of the Top 10 Revenue Cuisines.

 The remaining analysis focused specifically on the sweets identified in the Top 10 Ratings and Top 10 Revenue.

-Preliminary analysis of sweet cuisines revealed that male students without income respond most to the surveys of these cuisine types.
+- Preliminary analysis of sweet cuisines revealed that male students without income respond most to the surveys of these cuisine types.

-Correcting for those with income revealed the following demographics for advertising:
+- Correcting for those with income revealed the following demographics for advertising: Age: 20-29, Gender: Male, Occupation: Employee, Income: $25,001 - $50,000, Education: Graduate, Family Size: 3

-Age: 20-29

-Gender: Male

-Occupation: Employee

-Income: $25,001 - $50,000

-Education: Graduate

-Family Size: 3

-Marital Status has a 49/51 split between married and single and was not considered a significant statistic.
+- Marital Status has a 49/51 split between married and single and was not considered a significant statistic.

-Images:
+## Images:
 <img width="1040" height="817" alt="Image" src="https://github.com/user-attachments/assets/3cd41778-5b6d-4678-a025-60827ad498eb" />

 <img width="981" height="835" alt="Image" src="https://github.com/user-attachments/assets/0376a608-f83c-4f52-9376-4c0ac16b3f25" />